Your Questions, Answered

 How can I grow my audience and find success on Spotify?

-We want Spotify to be the most effective and valuable place for artists and their teams to grow their fanbase at every stage of their career.
-That’s why we’re building new tools for the more than one million artists who use Spotify for Artists each month.
-You can explore Spotify for Artists features here.
-Be sure to check out Analytics, Playlisting, Campaign Kit, Canvas, Clips, Merch, Artist Pick, Promo Cards, Songwriter Pages, our Songwriting hub, Made to Be Found, In Focus, Fan Study, and more to help grow your fanbase.
+We want Spotify to be the most effective and valuable place for artists and their teams to grow their fanbases at every stage of their careers.
+That’s why we’re building new tools for the more than 1 million artists who use Spotify for Artists each month.
+You can explore Spotify for Artists features here

 How much money does Spotify keep?